-means a multilateral system which is not a regulated market or an MTF and in which multiple third-party buying and selling interests in bonds, structured finance products, emission allowances or derivatives are able to interact in the system in a way that results in a contract in accordance with EU Directive 2014/65/EC (MiFID II).
+- Facility (OTF) means a multilateral system which is not a regulated market or an MTF and in which multiple third-party buying and selling interests in bonds, structured finance products, emission allowances or derivatives are able to interact in the system in a way that results in a contract in accordance with EU Directive 2014/65/EC (MiFID II). - Over-the-counter means a Customer considered by the Bank to possess the experience and knowledge to make his own investment decisions and properly assess the risks that he incurs arising, based upon the Customer falling into one of the categories set out by Law which in summary includes:

-Over-the-counter (OTC)

-or off-exchange means the trading which is done directly between two parties, without the supervision of an Exchange.
+(OTC) or off-exchange means the trading which is done directly between two parties, without the supervision of an Exchange.
 It is contrasted with exchange trading, which occurs via Exchanges.

-Per Se Professional Client
+Per Se Professional Client means a to make